OceanGPT/OceanGym/README.md

 ## Using the Bench to Eval

-> All commands are only applicable to **Linux**.
-If you are using Windows, please change the corresponding path representation.
+> All commands are applicable to **Linux**, but if you using Windows, you only need to change the corresponding path representation.

 ### Import Data